wbdsst/LASHES_BOT/README.md

 The bot sends notifications to:
 - Clients: 24 hours and 1 hour before the appointment
 - Master: When a new appointment is booked or cancelled
+- Administrator:
+  - 7 days before subscription renewal
+  - When subscription is overdue

 ## Database

-The bot uses SQLite database (`appointments.db`) to store appointments.
+The bot uses SQLite database (`appointments.db`) to store:
+- Appointments
+- Payments and subscription status
+- Reminder tracking

 The database is automatically created when the bot starts.

 ## Requirements